-In front of the Mirabell Palace are the equally famous Mirabell Gardens, made famous by beloved musical film The Sound of Music where the Von Trapp children sang Do-Re-Mi.
-Take the kids there and see if they can pull of their own rendition!
+In front of the Mirabell Palace are the equally famous Mirabell Gardens, made famous by the beloved musical film The Sound of Music, where the Von Trapp children sang Do-Re-Mi.
+Take the kids there and see if they can pull off their own rendition!

 3. Schloss Hellbrunn

 Address: Fürstenweg 37, 5020 Salzburg, Austria

 Water is the cornerstone of Salzburg’s Prince-Archbishop Markus Sittikus von Hohenem’s Hellbrunn Palace, a stunning Baroque castle in Salzburg.
 Here, everything revolves around the universal solvent, which feeds spectacular fountains and powers unique mechanisms.